 The scientists did not collect data on lifestyle or diet.
 Consequently, we don’t know whether a specific exercise plan or eating pattern contributed to a healthy biomarker profile.
 However, this research is consistent with earlier findings.

-Specifically, the healthy old seem to have no better idea than the rest of us what factors are most helpful.
+Healthy old people seem to have no better idea than the rest of us what factors are most helpful.
 In one study, the investigators interviewed 477 Ashkenazi Jews who were at least 95 years old and living on their own (Journal of the American Geriatrics Society, online Aug.
 3, 2011).
 The seniors answered questions about their diet and lifestyle at age 70, including weight, alcohol consumption, physical activity and smoking habits.
 The investigators compared the results to those from similar questions asked of people born at around the same time.
 Those people participated in a national nutrition and health study in the early 1970s.

 Overall, there was very little difference in healthy habits between the nonagenarians and those in the regular population who presumably did not survive to such an old age.
 The scientists concluded that centenarians probably benefit from exceptional longevity genes.
 Even though there may be no secret, the rest of us would do well to follow a healthy lifestyle.
 We can do that by exercising, eating sensibly, maintaining a healthy weight and engaging with friends and family.
 Some or all of these practices may help us maintain the metabolic balance that shows up as moderate biomarkers in our blood.
+Even if we don’t end up as centenarians, enjoying good health until the end is not such a bad prospect.

 Learn More: